TomographicImaging/CIL/MacBuild.md

 Binaries for mac (apple silicon) are currently not available.
 You can manually build and install CIL for mac following these instructions.

-## Known Issues
+> [!IMPORTANT]

-1. Some underlying CIL code depends on Intel IPP library which specifically targets Intel CPU architecture.
+> 1. Some underlying CIL code depends on Intel IPP library which specifically targets Intel CPU architecture.
 This is optional and will not be available on macs
-2. TIGRE and ASTRA plugins are developed in CUDA and use NVIDIA GPU.
+> 2. TIGRE and ASTRA plugins are developed in CUDA and use NVIDIA GPU.
 Mac laptops do not have NVIDIA GPUs, so you would only be able to do basic 2D parallel/fan beam with ASTRA.

 ## Build instructions